comfydeveloper/comfybot/README.md

 # Comfybot
 A comfy twitch bot.
 This is a small learning project.
-If you look for a place to learn, feel free to check out my code!
+If you look for a place to learn or to find ideas for your own first bot, feel free to check out my code!

 ## Features
 The bot currently has three simple main features: